Ocean friendly Guppyfriend bags

 Q. Does the bag contribute to the problem of microfibre pollution?

 A. Good question.
-After 50 washes the bag was not found to yield any microfibres and to have all seams in tact.
+During independent testing, after 50 washes the bag was not found to yield any microfibres and to have all seams in tact.
 Being made from monofilament means these bags are made to last.
+That said, we don't wish to see the planet covered in Guppyfriend laundry bags.
+It really is a short term solution, action you can take now to make your clothing last longer, and keep plastic from your laundry out of nature.

 Q. What do I do with the bag at the end of its useful life?